Rev. Stephanie Kendell, Senior Minister

 Should you have any inquiries about music on Sunday or performing music in our space, please contact Kevin via the email link on the right.

-Dr. J. Michael McMahon, Minister of Music
+Dr. J. Michael McMahon, Artistic Director, Music at Midday

 An ordained minister of the Christian Church (Disciples of Christ), Mike is a graduate of the University of Pittsburgh, holds a Master of Divinity degree from the Washington Theological Union, a Master of Arts degree in liturgical studies from the University of Notre Dame, and a Doctor of Ministry degree from the Catholic University of America.
-His teachers in organ and choral conducting have included Sue Seid Martin, Lee Dettra, and Mary Beth Bennett.

 A native of Pittsburgh, Mike has long been a resident of the Washington area and currently lives in Silver Spring with his husband Ray Valido.

 Juan Vasquez, Assistant Building Superintendent